BACK TO THE TLADY'S HIDING PLACE

 Early Spring

 In the spring this process is reversed: around the middle of March or when the weather suggests it, get the indoor unit ready and bring the hibernation box into a warm room.
 After a while (maybe a day) you will hear rustling and they will come up to the top.
 Pop them in a really bright place (sunshine or full spectrum light strip) with a spotlight for basking heat.
 Give them a shallow lukewarm bath, allowing them to drink, warm up and soak, offer some young dandelion leaves and they should be up and running within a few hours.
-As before, use the thermostat to control the temperature (15°C at the cold end up to 28°C under the light) and the time switch to control day length.
+As before, use the thermostat to control the temperature (18°C at the cold end up to 32°C under the light) and the time switch to control day length.

 As the season warms up they can go outside on warm days (and in again at night) until it is warm enough to leave them out all the time, perhaps by late May, and another season is underway!
+If you have a greenhouse (an incredibly useful item for tortoise keeping), with a little ingenuity it is possible to create an indoor and an outdoor habitat on the same level, which the babies can move between at will, so that the weather becomes less of an issue because they can still warm up under the lamp before venturing out to graze.

 Summer